franc014/jandrade.co.v4/src/content/blog/what-is-the-accessibility-tree.md

     "Accessibility API",
     "Accessibility API Mappings",
   ]
 excerpt: "Have you wondered how people with disabilities get to interact with the browser when they may not be able to see the graphical features?
-In this post we'll discover what the Accessibility tree is, and how Assistive technologies use it to expose the interface features to people with disabilities. "
+In this post, we'll discover what the Accessibility tree is, and how Assistive technologies use it to expose the interface features to people with disabilities. "
 pubDate: 2023-07-20 00:00
 ---